webtechnick/CakePHP-Facebook-Plugin/README.txt

 Description
 ==================
-The purpose if this plugin is to provide a complete interface to the facebook api, and to provide easy to install and manage various facebook features.
+The purpose of the Facebook plugin is to provide a seamless way to connect your cakePHP app to everyone's favorite social networking site -- Facebook.
+The goal for this plugin is to not only provide extremely useful dynamic features but to also provide a complete interface to the Facebook API.